-Modern Fables is a darkly funny, feminist collection of essays about modern love and the places we come from.
+Modern Fables is a darkly funny, feminist collection of essays about love and place.

 In this darkly funny book about love in the digital age, Mikka Jacobsen challenges the notion that a single woman in her thirties writing about love is simply desperate.
 Instead, in an unflinching collage of coming-of-age narratives, she both elevates singledom and upholds the value of finding profound love.
 A work of feminist thinking, these interlinked essays blend memoir with cultural and literary criticism, exploring first loves and teenage drug-slingers, sports culture and blowjobs, catfishing and the problematic advice of self-help gurus.